catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Articulate assumptions about a dataset
-- Evaluate assumptions by impact and likelihood of breakage
+- Programmatically verify those assumptions
+- Prioritize which assumptions are worth verifying

 ::::::::::::::::::::::::::::::::::::::::::::::::